 Should you buy a FTSE 100 fund?
 Or an S&P 500 fund?

 A FTSE 100 fund is probably the first starting point for most UK investors thinking about constructing a portfolio.
 Most people in the UK have heard of the FTSE, and for those without much investing experience, it represents ‘The Market’.

 Similarly for US investors, or UK investors who have done a bit more research into investing, the S&P 500 is often touted as the only equity exposure an investor needs.
 This view is advocated by the likes of Warren Buffett and John Bogle, both of whom are staunch believers in their mighty US of A. The bet on the US has proved incredibly profitable over the last 20 years, and those investors who have invested in the US have done extremely well.
 But is it sensible going forward?

 The first issue to consider is that by investing in either the FTSE 100 or the S&P 500 – or any single country for that matter – an investor is exposing themselves to several risks.

-I’ve covered these risks in more detail in my series on diversification, primarily in the article titled ‘How diversified is the FTSE 100?’ and the articles starting with ‘International diversification: The evidence – Part 1‘.
+I’ve covered these risks in more detail in my series on diversification, primarily in the articles titled ‘How diversified is the FTSE 100?’ and the articles starting with ‘International diversification: The evidence – Part 1‘.

-To save you a click, a summary of the article is below.
+To save you a click, a summary of the articles is below.
 It covers the major drawbacks of investing in any single country.
 I’ve used the FTSE as an example, but the points are equally as valid when substituting ‘FTSE 100’ for ‘S&P 500’:

 - By investing in only the FTSE 100, you’re not investing in companies outside the UK.
 By foregoing these companies, you’re taking on the risk that the UK’s stock market performs poorly.